 Let’s say we’re trying to reach females.
 Unfortunately, we only have 20,000 we can identify, out of a total population of 100,000.
 Now let’s assume that our content isn’t skewed to one gender or another, and therefore there’s clearly some users in the 80,000 other users that we can expect would be female.
 But we need to find a signal within that group that directs us to which other audiences are likely to be female. (more…)

-Before the internet and digital advertising, direct mail solicitation was perhaps the most technologically advanced form of marketing out there.
+Before the internet and digital advertising, direct mail solicitation was perhaps the most technologically advanced form of data driven marketing out there.
 Even today, as much as interactive marketers like to poke fun at traditional media people, the direct mail industry is far more sophisticated at accurate audience segmentation and message delivery than most of the digital realm.
-Since everything in the snail mail world works off your actual name and address, it is far easier to connect data points in your life – the car you drive, your credit score, your age, gender, and plenty else from public records.
+Since everything in the snail mail world works off your actual name and address, data management is far simpler and can easily connect the data points in your life – the car you drive, your credit score, your age, gender, and plenty else from public records.
 Start adding information about your purchase habits from catalogs, your credit cards, and all the hotel and airline loyalty cards stuck in your wallet and the direct marketers can profile you three ways to Sunday.
 The truth is that it’s far easier to move data offline by matching on a name and address than to move it online with nothing but a cookie.
 That said, data companies and marketers alike have a huge incentive to try, because offline data is generally much more reliable and therefore valuable than its online competitors. (more…)

 To get the full value out of a relationship with a data management platform, you want to provide the platform with as much data as possible.
 That said, the low hanging fruit in any organization will be to integrate 1st party data for which you already have a cookie to the DMP.
 The mechanism to accomplish this is your standard cookie sync,which passes a user ID from one system to another via a query string appended to a pixel call, and ideally, a server-to-server integration after that.